International Online Conference | 27-28 January 2021

 CALL FOR PAPERS

-For the parallel sessions, scholars and Early Career Investigators (ECI) in educational and social sciences, and other sciences related to the topic of the conference, youth and social workers, teachers and other professionals, coming from any countries, are invited to submit proposals for single oral presentations or poster presentation that:
+For the parallel sessions, scholars and Early Career Investigators (ECI) in educational and social sciences, and other sciences related to the topic of the conference, youth and social workers, teachers and other professionals, coming from any countries, are invited to submit proposals for single online oral presentations that:

 - address socio-educational problems concerning rural areas, young population and rural NEETs in Europe;

 - assess policies and design solutions dealing with formal education & training and the transition from school to work in rural areas.

 Proposals must address a wide range of topics, such as:

 - UN Sustainable Development Goals and its connection with education and training for young people in rural regions

 - Education and training systems for agriculture and sustainability